torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 get rejected or are not applicable to the BPF trees (but assigned to the 'bpf' delegate).

-Q: How do the changes make their way into Linux?
+Q: How do the changes make their way into GNU/Linux?
 ------------------------------------------------
 A: There are two BPF kernel trees (git repositories).
 Once patches have been accepted by the BPF maintainers, they will be applied to one